Skip to main content

 As set out above, there are many reasons why it is good to plan.
 We are not able to discuss all of these in detail, but we draw out some of the important tax issues that you will need to think about, such as:

 • You might pay less tax on money from pensions if you take it in stages, spread it out over a number of tax years, or wait until after you have stopped work.
-We look at this is the example below.
+We look at this in the example below.

-• You can trigger a large tax bill when you take taxable lump sums from pensions under flexi-access arrangements.
+• You can trigger a large tax bill when you take taxable lump sums from pensions under flexi-access arrangements

 • Taking a large taxable lump sum might cause you to become a higher or additional rate taxpayer, you may also lose the ability to claim the marriage allowance, lose all or part of your personal allowance and you may also face restrictions to your personal savings allowance.

-• If you are repaying a student loan and you have to fill in a self assessment tax return, taxable amounts that you take out of pensions can affect your repayments.
+• If you are repaying a student loan and you have to fill in a Self Assessment tax return, taxable amounts that you take out of pensions can affect your repayments.

 Planning ahead could therefore save you a great deal in potentially unnecessary tax charges and adverse impacts to your benefits position.